HajaraCM/Credit-Card-Fraud-Detection-Docker/README.md

-├── Plots/                                      : Contains all visualizations and plots ├── Credit_Fraud_Analysis.ipynb                 : Contains EDA, data preprocessing, and model development (including K-Means clustering)
+├── Plots/                                      : Contains all visualizations and plots ├── creditcard_fraud_detection.ipynb                 : Contains EDA, data preprocessing, and model development (including K-Means clustering)
 ├── Flask_API.ipynb                             : Implementation of the Flask API
 ├── Frontend/                                   : Contains HTML and CSS files for the UI │   ├── index.html                              : Main HTML file for user interaction